ehallmark/my-labs/lab6/readme.md

 A note about the `.pro` file: Since the c++11 `auto` keyword is used here, we have to compile with `-std=c++11`.
 This is set in the `QMAKE_CXXFLAGS` option.
 If you run `qmake -project`, it'll override that file, removing the c++11 setting, and generating compile errors.

 **What you need to do**:
 - Finish the `PostWidget` class constructor based on a `Post`.
-They should be in a GridLayout - feel free to be creative about the layout, or just follow the screenshot of the example above.
+They should be in a GridLayout - feel free to be creative about the layout, it doesn't have to be too fancy, but it should show all the data in a nice manner.
 	- `main.cpp` is set to just show one PostWidget.
 So if you make you focus on the `PostWidget`, compiling and running should show your changes immediately.
 	- When you're done with this part, open `main.cpp` and uncomment the lines appropriately so that the MainWindow shows instead.
 - Finish `setupPosts()`, which takes in a vector of `Post`s and create `PostWidget` dynamically